-1Dodie Lau, PFRP Administrative Coordinator, personal communication
+&lt;sup>1Dodie Lau, PFRP Administrative Coordinator, personal communication

-2Pacific Islands Fisheries Science Center (PISFC), www.pifsc.noaa.gov
+&lt;sup>2Pacific Islands Fisheries Science Center (PISFC), www.pifsc.noaa.gov

 (b) Are results of analyses being distributed in a timely and readily understandable fashion in order that the best scientific evidence be made available as a contribution to fisheries conservation, management and development?
 Yes...[1]
-In part...[1⁄2] No...[0]
+In part...[1/2] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The Pelagic Fisheries Research Program (PFRP) maintains an extensive national and international mailing list.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No All scientific publications produced by t Pelagic Fisheries Research Program (PFRP) are available through links on their website .
+The PFRP maintains an extensive national and international mailing list.
 PFRP technical reports, newsletters, and report reprints are sent out to this mailing list on a regular basis.
 For those not on the mailing list, PFRP results from selected projects published as PFRP technical reports are available on the PFRP website for electronic download and limited hard copies are available upon request.
-Journal publications, which include articles by PFRP project principal investigators, published in refereed journals, are also available on the PFRP website and research projects are often summarized in PFRP newsletters1 published quarterly newsletter with a circulations around the world to more than 350 fisheries managers, academic and government scientists, government fisheries agencies, libraries and interested individuals in 38 countries and US territories.
+Research projects are often summarized in PFRP newsletters published quarterly newsletter with distribution to more than 350 fisheries managers, academic and government scientists, government fisheries agencies, libraries and interested individuals in 38 countries and US territories.
 Contact information for individual PIs is made available to inquire about hard copies.
-PFRP PIs also meet annually to discuss ongoing projects, and the details of these meetings are available in document form on the PFRP website.2 The National Oceanographic and Atmospheric Administration (NOAA) Fisheries Pacific Islands Fisheries Science Center (PIFSC) publishes administrative reports that provide results of PIFSC research in a preliminary and timely form before it is published in peer-reviewed journals.
-3 The data are used by various PIFSC in-house research programs and are disseminated to other U.S. agencies, non-governmental organizations, foreign fisheries agencies, academic institutions and the general public in the form of non-confidential summaries for stock assessments and other studies.
-4 The data are used to prepare status reports such as the annual report for the Western Pacific Fishery Management Council's Pelagics Fishery Management Plan 5 and the Fisheries of the United States report.
+PFRP PIs also meet annually to discuss ongoing projects, and the details of these meetings are available in document form on the PFRP website.
+The National Oceanographic and Atmospheric Administration (NOAA) Fisheries Pacific Islands Fisheries Science Center (PIFSC) publishes administrative reports that provide results of PIFSC research in a preliminary and timely form before it is published in peer-reviewed journals.
+The data are used by various PIFSC in-house research programs and are disseminated to other U.S. agencies, non-governmental organizations, foreign fisheries agencies, academic institutions and the general public in the form of non-confidential summaries for stock assessments and other studies.
+The data are used to prepare status reports such as the annual report for the Western Pacific Fishery Management Council's Pelagics Fishery Management Plan and the Fisheries of the United States report.